Hazematman/sgx540-reversing/README.md

 In order to use the dumper you have to first `setenforce 0` on your tablet and then `setprop wrap.com.android.gl2jni LD_PRELOAD=/path/to/libdumper.so`

+There's now a frida-based replacement for libdumper, mainly intended to be used together with an SRE tool perform dynamic analysis, for now it does not have all the features of libdumper, to use it patch the app apk manually or using a tool such as `objection` and then run `npm run build && frida -U Gadget -l _agent.js` in the frida subdirectory

 There is now a disassembler under the directory `data`, the exact instruction encoding still isn't fully reversed yet.

 Checklist: